Home » Repurposed Items » DIY birdbath

 Related Content: I turned this diy birdbath into a succulent planter!

-There was a really fun Shop and Hop event in Indianapolis.
-I picked up a great extra large candlestick.
+There was a fun Shop and Hop event in Indianapolis.
+I picked up a great, extra-large candlestick.

 I turned it upside down, and voila!
 It was a perfect fit.

-It's a great idea to keep an eye out for spray paint on clearance.
+It’s a great idea to keep an eye out for spray paint on clearance.
 I got a great deal on this paint.
-The moss green and the aqua seemed like a perfect combination to get that patina that I fell in love with.
+The moss green and aqua seemed like a perfect combination to achieve that patina I fell in love with.

 Then I sprayed it with the aqua spray paint-a little too heavy. oops!